AnggaTechI/Domain-Grabber-AI/README.md

 - Domains are normalized before saving
 - Duplicate domains are skipped automatically
 - TLD filters are optional
-- Different AI providers may have different quotas and speed limits
+- Different AI providers may have different rate limits
-- Generated results depend on the quality of the prompt and the model
+- Results depend on the prompt quality and selected model

 ---